Posted: Friday May 11, 2018

 Two of Dabinett’s graduates spent the day brushing up on their building knowledge.
-Sam Watt and Josh Weston were at the Natural Building Centre in North Wales, adding to their skills in working with older and Listed buildings.
+The course was at the Natural Building Centre in North Wales, adding to their skills in working with older and Listed buildings.

 The opportunity to attend was due to Dabinett’s involvement with Prescot Townscape Heritage Initiative.